 Can I appeal the decision made at a hearing?

-Except for discipline decisions rendered under the D.B.R.
-System, any party directly affected by a decision has the right to appeal that decision, in accordance with their Rights of Appeal.
+Except for discipline decisions rendered by DBR, any party directly affected by a decision has the right to appeal that decision, in accordance with their Rights of Appeal.

-The timelines for appealing a decision shall only go into effect after the affected party has received a written copy of both the decision and the “Rights of Appeal Information”.
-The discipline decision shall remain in effect pending the result of the appeal.
+The timelines for appealing a decision will only go into effect after the affected party has received a written copy of both the decision and the “Rights of Appeal Information”.
+The discipline decision will remain in effect pending the result of the appeal.